manavsehgal/reactspeedcoding/manuscript/c14-react-developer-experience.md

 like environment.
 You may want to do this test visually, interacting with the component, as you update its design and code.

 This is where [Kadira Storybook][2] steps in.
+You can find several use cases for the Storybook.
+You can use it to rapidly prototype custom components in isolation of your overall app.
+You can also use the Storybook to create a component library, demo, documentation, generating a static version for publishing to your customers and stakeholders.
+We use Storybook for rapid visual testing of custom components as we design these for ReactSpeed website and book.

+What we really like about this tool is how well documented it is.
+Thank you Kadira!

 You can install this neat tool using NPM.

 ```
 npm i --save-dev @kadira/storybook